jladdjr/bootstrap/environments/debian-workstation/level6-specialized-tools/README.md

       complete -F _chomp chomp
       ```

-    - Finally, have to make sure that syncthing is syncing the ~/.chomp dir from monolith,
+    - Finally, have to make sure that syncthing is syncing the ~/.chomp dir from holodeck,
       which should, in turn, sync the same dir from revolution.

 ## History